clearlinux/clear-linux-documentation/source/guides/stacks/dlrs/dlrs.rst

 Submitting PyTorch Jobs
 =======================

-TODO:  FIND LINKS TO JOBS
-We provide several PyToch Job examples that use the Deep Learning Reference Stack as the base image for creating the container(s) that will run training workloads in your Kubernetes cluster.
+We provide several `DLRS PytorchJob`_ examples that use the Deep Learning Reference Stack as the base image for creating the container(s) that will run training workloads in your Kubernetes cluster.
 Select one form the list below: